Catherine Hayes (murderer): Murder

 On 24 March, the trunk and limbs were discovered.
 Catherine Hayes and Billings had meanwhile been arrested on a warrant.
-Wood was captured shortly afterwards, and confessed.
+Wood was captured shortly afterwards and confessed.
 Billings then admitted his complicity, but Hayes denied all knowledge of the murder.
 At the trial, Hayes pleaded 'not guilty', but was convicted of petty treason, and sentenced to be burned at the stake.
-Wood and Billings were sentenced to be hanged.
+Wood and Billings were sentenced to be hanged, though Wood died in prison before the sentence could be carried out.
 The case excited much popular attention, and many noblemen and gentlemen attended the trial.

 Execution

 Before 9 May, the day fixed for the execution, Wood died in Newgate Prison.
 Hayes unsuccessfully tried to poison herself.
 On 9 May, she was tied to a stake at Tyburn with a halter affixed round her neck.
 After 1652, it was the practice in these cases to strangle the condemned woman on a low gibbet before covering her with faggots and setting the stake alight; however, the execution of Hayes was to be botched.

 One early report stated that "the executioner was foiled in an endeavour to strangle her by the burning of the rope, and the woman was finally killed by a piece of wood which was thrown at her head and dashed out her brains".

-Later it was stated that Hayes was "the last woman in England to be burnt alive for petty treason (though the burning of women's bodies after execution continued until 1790".
+Later it was stated that Hayes was "the last woman in England to be burnt alive for petty treason (though the burning of women's bodies after execution continued until 1790)".
 Billings was hanged in chains in Marylebone Fields.

-Ballads were written about Hayes' crime, and a correspondent of the London Journal compared the murder of John Hayes to the play Arden of Feversham.
+Ballads were written about Hayes's crime, and a correspondent of the London Journal compared the murder of John Hayes to the play Arden of Feversham.
 William Makepeace Thackeray based his story of Catherine, which first appeared in Fraser's Magazine 1839–40, on the career of Catherine Hayes.